travisfw/Enlightened_Structure/Software_Zero/index.md

 BaseParadigm
 ============

-At a low level, everything rests on node stores and graph edges.  [read more &raquo;](/BaseParadigm)
+At a low level, everything rests on node stores and graph edges. &nbsp; [read more &raquo;](/BaseParadigm)